amaximus/garbage-collection-card/README.md

 If you are not using HACS, you may download garbage-collection-card.js and put it into $homeassistant_config_dir/www.<br />

 #### Lovelace UI configuration
+Configuration parameters:

+**entity** (required): name of the sensor of garbage_collection platform.
+**icon_size** (optional): size of the icon.
+Defaults to 25px.

-Add the following lines to your ui-lovelace.yaml (entity should be the sensor of garbage_collection platform you defined):
+Please find below an example of ui-lovelace.yaml (entity should be the sensor of garbage_collection platform you defined):
 ```
 resources:
   - {type: module, url: '/www/community/garbage-collector-card/garbage-collection-card.js'}